-Water quality monitoring will be conducted once daily during daylight hours at approximate peak flood or peak ebb tidal flow conditions opposite where in water work is occurring, both in the up-current direction and the down-current direction.
+Water quality monitoring will be conducted daily during daylight hours at approximate peak flood or peak ebb tidal flow conditions opposite where in-water work is occurring, both in the up-current direction and the down-current direction.
 Current velocity varies daily throughout a tidal cycle, typically reaching a maximum during peak flood or peak ebb conditions before steadily decreasing in between these periods.
 Sampling at these higher velocity periods will allow the contractor to better characterize the extent of in-water construction related activity.
 Using current National Oceanic and Atmospheric Administration (NOAA) tide predictions for Naval Station Norfolk LB7 CB0402 and tidal current predictions for Thimble Shoal Channel Station CB 0301, the contractor will determine the best time for monitoring in-water activities based on the predicted peak flood or peak ebb events.

 Using this tidally-dictated approach, monitoring data will be generated each day to address flood or ebb tide conditions.
 Spring and neap tide events will each occur approximately twice a month and will be reflected in the data.
 The contractor will make a note in the field log book when monitoring is being conducted during spring or neap tidal conditions.
 At each monitoring location, water column measurements will be taken at three depths: surface (1 ft below), mid-depth, and bottom (approximately 3 ft above sediment surface) adjacent to where in-water construction activity is occurring.
 Setback monitoring will normally be conducted 500 ft up-current and 500 ft down-current.
-If an obvious visible plume is identified, additional readings will be taken 500 ft further down current and will be immediately reported to the responsible Construction Manager.
+If an obvious visible plume is identified, additional readings will be taken 500 ft further down current and will be immediately reported to the responsible Construction Manager and applicable agencies.
 The operations will be evaluated and changed to eliminate the plume.
-The readings will be monitored on a 15 minute basis for up to an hour to record conditions.
+The readings will be monitored on a 15 minute basis for up to an hour or longer to record condition until the level of measured exceedances decreases to below the reporting threshold limit.
+If a water quality exceedance is measured, the water quality Monitoring Team Leader will immediately (within 15 minutes or sooner) contact the Construction Manager, the Environmental Compliance Manager.
+The Environmental Compliance Manager will contact the Virginia Department of Environmental Quality (VDEQ), USACE and VMRC.

-Additionally, background locations (located up-current or down-current of the in-water activity areas) will be sampled once daily during approximate peak flood or ebb tidal flows.
+Additionally, background locations (located up-current or down-current of the in-water activity areas) will be sampled daily during approximate peak flood or ebb tidal flows.
 The near-field and far-field background locations will be positioned at distances of approximately 1,000 and 2,500 ft up-current, and approximately 1,000 and 2,500 ft down-current from the specific in-water Project areas (Figure O-2).
-Up-current and down-current data collected at the 500-ft locations will be compared to the up-current and down-current background values (i.e., for interpreting turbidity data see Section O.2.5.1).
+Up-current and down-current data collected at the 500-ft locations will be compared to the up-current and down-current background values (for interpreting turbidity data see Section O.2.5.1).